MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/manage-quarantined-messages-and-files.md

 ## What do you need to know before you begin?

-- To open the Microsoft 365 Defender portal, go to <a href="https://go.microsoft.com/fwlink/p/?linkid=2077139" target="_blank">https://security.microsoft.com</a>.
+- To open the Microsoft 365 Defender portal, go to <https://security.microsoft.com>.
 To open the **Quarantine** page directly, use <https://security.microsoft.com/quarantine>.

 - To connect to Exchange Online PowerShell, see [Connect to Exchange Online PowerShell](/powershell/exchange/connect-to-exchange-online-powershell).
 To connect to standalone EOP PowerShell, see [Connect to Exchange Online Protection PowerShell](/powershell/exchange/connect-to-exchange-online-protection-powershell).